joncampbell123/dosbox-x/contrib/windows/installer/readme.txt

 README for DOSBox-X
 ===================

-Welcome to DOSBox-X, a cross-platform DOS emulator based on the DOSBox project.
+Welcome to DOSBox-X, a cross-platform DOS emulator with the goal of being a complete DOS emulation package.

 Like DOSBox, it emulates a PC necessary for running many MS-DOS games and applications that simply cannot be run on modern PCs and operating systems.
 However, while the main focus of DOSBox is for running DOS games, DOSBox-X goes much further than this.
 Started as a fork of the DOSBox project, it retains compatibility with the wide base of DOS games and DOS gaming DOSBox was designed for.
 But it is also a platform for running DOS applications, including emulating the environments to run Windows 3.x, 9x and ME and software written for those versions of Windows.